 My home is within a cul-de-sac off Sheffield Road (A61), near to the Dearne Valley Parkway (A6195) and Junction 36 of the M1 Motorway.
 There are regular bus services for Barnsley and Sheffield including X2, 66, 67, 67a, 67b, 67c, and X17.

-Risk Assessments have been completed to ensure the environment, activities, resources, and outings are suitable.
+Risk Assessments have been completed and reviewed annually (or sooner if necessary) to ensure the environment, activities, resources, and outings are suitable.

 A healthy and nutritious menu has been planned, but can be changed as necessary.
 Due to my own food allergies and intolerance's, the setting does not have bananas, shellfish, or nuts on site.
 Children who have their own dietary requirements, I will liaise with parents, carers, dietitians and other professionals to see how to meet their needs.